TeachBooks/mirror_computational_modelling/book/constitutive_modelling/plasticity.md

 ### Softening
 - The yield surface contracts, leading to material degradation.

+## Tangent Operator
+- The consistent tangent operator \( D^t \) is used in numerical implementations to ensure quadratic convergence in Newton-Raphson iterations.

 ## Flow Rules
 ### Associated Flow Rule
 - The plastic potential function \( g \) is the same as the yield function \( f \).